Quill-OS/inkbox-power-daemon/other/docs.md

-## InkBox OS power daemon
+# InkBox OS power daemon
 #### Explanation, implementation, notes

-# Configuration
+## Configuration
-All configuration is stored in `/data/config/20-sleep_daemon` directory.
-Those are Files in there
+All configuration is stored in the `/data/config/20-sleep_daemon` directory.
+Below is a list and description of the files that are present in that directory.
-### 1. appList.txt
+### `appsList`
-This is a list of apps that will be freezed ( SIGSTOP ) by the power daemon at default, its something like this:
+This is a list of apps that will be frozen (`SIGSTOP`) by the power daemon by default before going to sleep, it's something like this:
 ```
 inkbox-bin
 oobe-inkbox-bin